 After the banyan tree, continuing further through the bamboo forest, the Trail will finally take you to the dramatic 400-foot Waimoku Falls, which is the tallest waterfall in all of Maui!

-Located near the Pipiwai Trail, you can visit the Seven Sacred Pools before starting your hike (just how many things to do in Maui are part of one trip to Haleakala?
-Isn’t that amazing?).
-The serene waters and calm surroundings of the Pools are worth spending a couple of hours on!
+Located near the Pipiwai Trail, you can visit the Seven Sacred Pools before hiking.
+The Pools’ serene waters and calm surroundings are worth spending a couple of hours on!

 The Maui Ocean Center is home to thousands of fish, rays, sea jellies, and sharks, which are on display for visitors to admire.
 Here, you can learn about marine life beauties like Hawaiian coral, reef fish, Hawaiian green sea turtles, and hammerhead sharks.
 Visit the Sphere without fail for a 3D swimming experience with humpback whales!

-An apt educational site to visit for people of all age groups, the Maui Ocean Center offers the perfect place to understand better the history of the relationship shared between Hawaiians and the sea.
+An apt educational site for people of all age groups, the Maui Ocean Center offers the perfect place to understand better the history of the relationship between Hawaiians and the sea.

-Established in 2005 and based in Maui, the Maui Brewing Company is the biggest craft beer production establishment in the whole of Hawaii.
+Established in 2005 and based in Maui, the Maui Brewing Company is the biggest craft beer production establishment in Hawaii.
 They have several restaurants and tasting rooms.
-Beers enthusiasts, this will be the highlight on your checklist of things to do in Maui for sure!

 Maui Brewing Company produces 8 varieties of premier island-brewed lagers and ales that have creative names like “Bikini Blonde,” “Big Swell,” “Sunshine Girl,” etc.